ziali088/mojolicious-plugin-jsonapi/README.md

 as described in the specification.
 See [Error Objects](http://jsonapi.org/format/#error-objects).

 Can optionally provide a reference to the primary data for the route as well as meta information, which will be added to the response as-is.
-Use `data_for_type` to generate the right structure for this argument.
+Use `resource_document` to generate the right structure for this argument.

 ## resource\_document